 - Several shopping protections including return protection, purchase protection, and extended warranty

-The current sign-up bonus of 125,000 points and one Free Night Certificate on the Marriott Bonvoy Boundless is definitely an improvement over their standard offer.
+The current sign-up bonus of three Free Night Certificates valued at up to 50,000 points each on the Marriott Bonvoy Boundless is not a very compelling offer at the moment, especially given that these certificates expire one year after issuance.
 We have seen higher offers in the past including five nights up to 50,000 points (with potential for a 250,000 point redemption).
 American Express' personal card is currently staying at their standard welcome offers of 75,000 points.
-Knowing that any of the three personal cards takes up a 5/24 slot, the one that piques my interest would be the Chase Boundless.
+Knowing that any of the three personal cards takes up a 5/24 slot, the one that piques my interest would be the Chase Boundless but it is still a pass for me at this time.
 It is important to note that you can only hold one personal Bonvoy card, even though there are offerings from two banks.

-While you are limited to only one personal card, you can simultaneously hold the Bonvoy Business card and this is a great pick-up whether you are over or under 5/24, as it does not impact your 5/24 score.
-If you are looking to earn Marriott Bonvoy points, my take would be to go for the Bonvoy Business card as it does not impact your 5/24 and the currently welcome offer has the potential of having 225,000 point offer.
-Given the restrictions on holding their personal cards, I would be very strategic about opening Bonvoy cards.
+While you are limited to only one personal card, you can simultaneously hold the Marriott Bonvoy Business® American Express card and this is a great pick-up whether you are over or under 5/24, as it does not impact your 5/24 score.
+If you are looking to earn Marriott Bonvoy points, my take would be to go for the Bonvoy Business® card as it does not impact your 5/24.
+Given the restrictions on holding their personal cards, I would be very strategic about opening Bonvoy® cards.
 Further, American Express is now limiting how many cards you can hold at one time.

-Marriott recently changed their policy that the 15 nights towards elite status granted on each of these cards are stackable so you can earn 15 nights from a personal card and 15 nights from a business card leaving you at 30 nights towards status resulting in Gold status without having stayed a night.
+Marriott recently changed their policy that the 15 nights towards elite status granted on each of these cards are stackable so you can earn 15 nights from a personal card and 15 nights from a business card leaving you at 30 nights towards status resulting in being 60% of the way to Platinum Elite status without having stayed a night.

 The Marriott program has widespread availability across the world and several brands including Marriott, JW Marriott, Courtyard Suites, Ritz Carlton, and many others.
 With Marriott’s large footprint, I have been very successful in using a combination of points and free night certificates to cover 7 nights in Portugal for a total cost of $7 including staying at a Ritz Carlton (35K certificate!!).
 One caveat to think about is that Marriott recently changed to dynamic pricing including peak and off-peak.
 Some people feel this has made the free night certificates more challenging to use as a hotel which used to consistently be 35K points is now 30K off peak, 35K standard, and 40K during peak times.
 Therefore during peak times, you could not use your 35K free night certificate at a category 5 hotel during peak availability times.
-If I really needed the points, I would personally grab the Bonvoy Business from American Express as it doesn't impact your 5/24 score.
-If you already have the Bonvoy Business and wanted to grab a personal card, the Bonvoy Boundless from Chase is definitely worth a look.
-Let us know your thoughts on the four Marriott Bonvoy credit cards in our Facebook group.
+If I really needed the points, I would personally grab the Marriott Bonvoy Business® American Express card as it doesn't impact your 5/24 score, however, it has returned to its' standard offer so I would want to wait for an elevated offer.
+If you already have the Bonvoy Business® and wanted to grab a personal card, the Bonvoy Boundless from Chase could be worth a look, but I would probably hold out for a higher offer.
+Let us know your thoughts on the four Marriott Bonvoy® credit cards in our Facebook group.